gabors-data-analysis/gabors-data-analysis.github.io/_pages/talks-thesis.md

 ---

 ## Data Analysis is a Process: Doing real life empirical projects

-In the lecture I will discuss how real-life analytical projects are different to many academic examples that students have typically seen.
+**The Seven Steps of Data Analyis**  lecture discusses the process of empirical projects: research question, data collection, cleaning and wrangling, exploration, modeling, communicating results, and answering our question and discussing the validity.
+It also touches upon a range of issues related to working with data: aspects of collection and data wrangling with an emphasis on the role of coding, data engineering and reproducible research.
 The lecture is based on Békés-Kézdi: Data Analysis for Business, Economics, and Policy (Cambridge UP 2021)

 The talk is 60-90 mins.